 Boat booked, things packed, you are ready for your ultimate sea and sun worship holidays.
 If this is your first time on boat holidays, there are a few things you should know, to ensure everyone is happy during your bluest blue adventure!
-Here is a brief guide how to behave on a boat, for the first timers.
+Here is a brief guide on how to behave on a boat, for the first-timers.

 Embarking the Boat

 Whether you are on bareboat sailing holidays or skippered yachting holidays, tradition has it to request permission before coming on board.
 It is not compulsory, but, think of it as an unwritten rule of the sailing tradition.
 Follow it and get in the sailing mood from the very beginning!
 Before you depart, discuss with the skipper about your desired route and plan your itineraries along.